 The essence of marketing is helping prospects make the right decisions — hopefully, that is the decision to buy from YOU.
 The essence of communication IS PERSUASION.
 There is no significant difference between a “sales call” and a dinner with a friend.

-KEY POINT: – If you can get a handle on the emotional “reasons” and triggers your customers use to make their decisions, then you can push those emotional hot buttons in all your printed materials, advertisements, and presentations, as well as in your face-to-face meetings and on your website.
+Legend Point: – If you can get a handle on the emotional “reasons” and triggers your customers use to make their decisions, then you can push those emotional hot buttons in all your printed materials, advertisements, and presentations, as well as in your face-to-face meetings and on your website.

-Top Brain, Bottom Brain
+Top Brain, Bottom Brain and Neural Connections

 Are you marketing to your prospects lower brain or to their thinking mind?